danielminami/accessible_memory_game_shopify/README.md

 ---

-- [x] Vision impaired focused game
+- [x] Accessibility focused game
-    * As stated at the [Shopify's Accessibility Guide Lines](#https://polaris.shopify.com/foundations/accessibility#navigation) around 25% of the North Americans has some sort of disability.
+    * As stated at the [Shopify's Accessibility Guide Lines](#https://polaris.shopify.com/foundations/accessibility#navigation) around 20% of the North Americans has some sort of disability.
 Accessible Memory Game was developed with special consideration to make it usable for everyone.
 Three main accessibility considerations are in place in this project:
         1. All UI elements have `Content Description` added to it.
 Content bound dynamically also includes appropriated content descriptions.
         2. `Focus Order` is consistent.
 UI was designed to allow the natural flow of the Screen Reader.
         3. More than one `Feedback Mechanism` was implemented to serve users with different kids of disability.